How to do the 5 Pyramids of Ballandean

 Tip: If you’re buying take-home chocolate and it’s a warm day, don’t spoil your chocolates in the car – visit instead after the National Park, or ask this friendly store to hold your chocolate and drop by to pick it up as you drive past later.

-3 & 4.
-Pyramids of Girraween National Park
+D. Pyramids of Girraween National Park (2 Pyramids here!)

 Time to walk off the chocolate calories and onwards to the the First and Second Pyramid that dominate the landscape of Girraween National Park.